LS2 Section Autophagy

 The field of autophagy research has grown immensely over the last few years due to significant new scientific insights:

-The Swiss LS2 Autophagy section will increase the chance to render the scientific successes and outreach efforts of the COST Action more perennial in Switzerland.
+This lead to founding The Swiss LS2 Autophagy section in 2017.
+The Section aims to increase the chance to render the scientific successes and outreach efforts of the COST Action more perennial in Switzerland.

 University of Lausanne